-The only people who are entitled to see the Estate Accounts are the Residuary Beneficiaries, although there are some exceptions to this rule, which are explained below.
-This information applies in England and Wales.
+Generally speaking, the only people who are entitled to see Estate Accounts during Probate are the Residuary Beneficiaries of the Estate.
+However, there are some exceptions to this rule and these are explained below.
+This information only applies in England and Wales.

 For initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we help you.

 What are Estate Accounts?

 Estate Accounts are accounts showing the flow of money into and out of a deceased person's Estate.

 When someone dies leaving a Will, this sets out who should inherit their Estate.
 If a Will has not been left, inheritance laws called the Rules of Intestacy will apply instead, and these will determine who should benefit from the Estate.